satdaya/Demand-Forecasting-in-SQL-Server-and-AWS-Forecast/Data-Prep-Queries.md

           ,[ah].[sales3]

 ```
-The next step involves prepping the data for AWS Forecast.
+The next step involves prepping the data for AWS Forecast ingestion.
 4 fields seems most effective for the primary time series data.

 Field 1: **timestamp** AWS Forecast will only read dates in yyyy-MM-dd HH:mm:ss OR yyyy-MM-dd.
 In this example I will use the latter, as I am forecasting sales by month.
 When setting the timestamp column, I cast the datetime as VARCHAR type 20.
 Both DATETIME and DATETIME contain millisecond data that AWS Forecast will not read.